loginom/admin-guide-l10n/data-en/server/upgrade.md

 ![](..\images\server_msi_upgrade.png)

 * Pressing the **"Upgrade"** button will enable to upgrade the installed Loginom product.
-* Pressing the **"Reinstall"** button will open the dialog of the new product [installation](./setup.md).
+* Pressing the **"Reinstall"** button will open the new product [installation](./setup.md) dialog.
 The earlier version will be removed without saved parameters.

 **3.** After the upgrade it is required to launch the`loginom` service